 Grandparents Day was deemed a national holiday in 1978 and is celebrated each year on the first Sunday after Labor Day.
 The purpose of this special day is to “honor grandparents, give them the opportunity to show love for their children’s children, and to help younger generations become aware of the strength, information and guidance that older people can offer.”

 Take this opportunity to appreciate your own grandparents, your children’s grandparents, and all elders who have had an impact on your life.
 If you know a younger caregiver who is providing assistance to their grandparent, offer some recognition or a helping hand.
-Grandparents Day is a reminder that we owe a lot to older generations who have passed down their love and hard-won wisdom.
+Grandparents Day is a reminder that we owe a lot to older generations who have passed down their love, support and hard-won wisdom.